 The Simple Method to make Cold brew Nitro at Home

-You ca use a simpler method to make cold brew at home, though.
+You can use a simple method to make cold brew at home, though.
 The only disadvantage of this method is the volume of your prepared beverage, it’s about 1 pint, (500 ml).
 This is not too bad though, because you get two NCB servings per preparation.

 You will need a cream whipper and Nitrogen cartridges.
 You can find these on Amazon here.